 If you ask us, the Venture X $300 travel credit isn't quite as easy to use as what you get with the Chase Sapphire Reserve … but it's not nearly as complicated as the Amex Platinum travel credits.
 It strikes a nice balance somewhere in between both of them, making it fairly easy to use each year while charging a much smaller annual fee of $395.

-The Venture X $300 travel credit is fairly simple and straightforward to use.
+The Venture X $300 travel credit is relatively simple and straightforward to use.

-Just book $300 of flights, hotels, rental cars, or some combination of all three each year and Capital One will automatically reimburse you up to $300.
+Just book $300 worth of flights, hotels, rental cars, or some combination of all three each year, and Capital One will automatically reimburse you up to $300.
 That alone takes a huge chunk out of the Capital One Venture X annual fee of $395.